-Rule 23-Illegal Check to the Head
+Rule 25 - Illegal Check to the Head

-- Any body check or body contact, including lateral, blind side, or from the front to an opponent where the head is a principle point of contact is not permitted.
-A hit resulting in contact with an opponent's head where the head was the main point of contact and such contact to the head was avoidable is not permitted. - A lateral or blind side body check/body contact is deemed to be from a checking player whose original direction to the opponent is from outside the 90-degree area that is classified as from the front. - Should the opponent turn so that the checking player is now arriving from the outside the 90-degree area, the body check or contact will still be deemed to be from the front.
+Any body check, including lateral, blind side, or from the front to an opponent where the head is a principal point of contact is not permitted.

+A lateral or blind side body check is deemed to be from a checking player whose original direction to the opponent is from outside the 90-degree area that is classified as from the front.

+Should the opponent turn so that the checking player is now arriving from the outside the 90-degree area, the body check will still be deemed to be from the front.